 With changes in technology, consumer patterns and the availability of low cost manufacturing in emerging economies, manufacturing is ever-changing.
-Manufacturing leaders and professionals, together with a skilled workforce, are the essential ingredients in responding to change and sustaining a viable and healthy manufacturing sector.
+Manufacturing leaders and professionals, together with a skilled workforce, are the essential ingredients in responding

-Today employees across all levels of an organization; not just in contributing to producing tangible products, but also in terms of the problem solving, continuous keeping and other higher order activities, for customers at a competitive cost.

-- The trend in manufacturing towards lean six-sigma, the rise in chemical sectors, and the increasing automation and sophistication of technology in many instances mean that people working in manufacturing typically have varied, rewarding and challenging jobs. - The industry would be more likely to seek employees that hold vocational tion. - Career paths in manufacturing tend to be less structured and more organic unlike in many other sectors.
+- to change and sustaining a viable and healthy manufacturing sector. - Today employees across all levels of an organization; not just in contributing to producing tangible products, but also in terms of the problem solving, continuous improvement, quality assurance, record keeping and other higher order activities, required to produce excellent products for customers at a competitive cost. - The trend in manufacturing towards lean six-sigma, the rise in chemical sectors, and the increasing automation and sophistication of technology in many instances mean that people working in manufacturing typically have varied, rewarding and challenging jobs. - The industry would be more likely to seek employees that hold vocational qualification, according to the occupation. - Career paths in manufacturing tend to be less structured and more organic unlike in many other sectors.